 - There is a souvenir store located fairly close to the station.
 Between Central Station and Kelly’s Irish Pub (look down the streets that break off from the main one!)

 Now, THE MARKET SQUARE:

 Once you’ve reached the end of De Meir, you will realize the “touristy” part of Antwerp is ending.
 KEEP GOING!
 You’ll find the big market center.
-In the summers, this place is teaming with vendors selling trinkets, booze and gifts.
-In the winter, they have an amazing Christmas market and giant ferris wheel/ice skating rink!
+In the summers, this place is teeming with vendors selling trinkets, booze and gifts.
+In the winter, they have an amazing Christmas market and giant Ferris wheel/ice skating rink!
 No matter the season, you’ll be happy you made the little venture to the big market square.

 HOW TO GET THERE: